benjymous/annotations/sandman/sandman.41.md

   The unusual pattern on the "walls" are the cells of the Threshold, Desire's stronghold, which is in the form of its body.
 What part of the body are they in?
 The cells seems to resemble skin cells, I think.

+  The floor is physically reacting to (or is disturbed by) Delirium's presence.

+- #### Panel 3-4

+  Delirium turns into a swarm of butterflies here, if it's not clear.

 ### Page 14

 > [marginThumb] ![page 14](thumbnails/sandman.41/page14.jpg)